Peter Odeke

 Peter Paul Odeke (born 21 November 1970) is a Ugandan actor, radio presenter and voice artist.
-He first appeared on a national stage in the early 1990s with “SPECTRUM”, a contemporary dance-drama group that followed in the infamous style of the Namasagali College’s productions.
+He first appeared on a national stage in the early 1990s with SPECTRUM, a contemporary dance-drama group that followed in the infamous style of the Namasagali College’s productions.

 Early life and education

-Peter was born in Kampala, Uganda and is of Teso descent, and is the fourth of six children and his family has been living in Uganda.
-Peter was widely exposed to extra-curricular activities while at Kitante Primary School and was quite active in Athletics and Drama.
-In his secondary school years at St. Mary’s College Kisubi, he was renowned for his Robotic moves and Break-dancing skills.
-During his A-Levels at Kigezi High School, Peter hilariously acted out a comic skit as a News Reader.
-He would later become a celebrated Prime-Time News Anchor on Sanyu Television and later, WBS TV.
+Odeke was born in Kampala, Uganda and is of Teso descent, and is the fourth of six children.

+He was widely exposed to extra-curricular activities while at Kitante Primary School and was quite active in athletics and drama.
+In his secondary school years at St. Mary's College Kisubi, he was renowned for his robotic moves and break-dancing skills.

-He joined the regional start-up Airline, Alliance Air (SA Alliance Air) as a Flight Attendant, rising to become Purser within 3 years.
-SA Alliance Air’s operations came to a dramatic halt in 2000.
+He joined the regional start-up airline Alliance Air (SA Alliance Air) as a flight attendant, rising to become purser within three years.

 Career

 Stage

-Peter’s first experience with the National Theatre came in the early 1990s with a contemporary dance-drama group “SPECTRUM”.
-He acted as Teezi in the group’s most successful production “Unleashed Fury,” before taking a sojourn because of his University study.
+Odeke's first experience with the National Theatre came in the early 1990s with the contemporary dance-drama group SPECTRUM.
+He acted as Teezi in the group's most successful production, Unleashed Fury, before taking a sojourn because of his university study.

 Television

-Peter made his debut into Television drama in 2002 with the highly acclaimed “Centre 4,” a thirteen (13) episode health TV drama where he played a lead role as Moses Wema– the mysterious and hunky Laboratory technician.
+Odeke made his debut in television drama in 2002 with the highly acclaimed Centre 4, a thirteen-episode health TV drama in which he played the lead role of Moses Wema, a mysterious laboratory technician.

-He currently features as the dreaded "Judge Isaac Jemba" in Junior Drama Club or "JDC," a family drama currently screening on DSTV's Pearl Magic Prime channel.
+He currently features as "Judge Isaac Jemba" in Junior Drama Club, a family drama screening on DSTV's Pearl Magic Prime channel.

 Radio drama

-He has also ventured into radio drama in two BBC African radio plays: Kitu Kidogo (by Kenneth Atwiine) & Damn Seconds (by Pamela Otali).
+Odeke has also ventured into radio drama in two BBC African radio plays: Kitu Kidogo (by Kenneth Atwiine) and Damn Seconds (by Pamela Otali).

 Film

-In 2004, Peter landed his first movie role in Raoul Peck's HBO movie, Sometimes in April, featuring Idris Elba.
+In 2004, Odeke landed his first movie role in Raoul Peck's HBO movie, Sometimes in April, featuring Idris Elba.

-Back in Kampala, Peter re-enacted Denis Obua in Dan Gordon's BBC docu-drama: The John Akii-Bua Story; An African Tragedy (2008).
-His first local film project was with renowned Ugandan Director Matt Bish for a supporting role in his award-winning movie “S.R.B” (2010) as Julius Dracu.
+Back in Kampala, he played Denis Obua in Dan Gordon's BBC docu-drama The John Akii-Bua Story: An African Tragedy (2008).
+His first local film project was with renowned Ugandan director Matt Bish; he had a supporting role in the award-winning movie S.R.B (2010) as Julius Dracu.

-Peter was in the Walt Disney Pictures production, Queen of Katwe, starring Academy Award-winning actress Lupita Nyong’o and David Oyelowo.
-Peter plays “Mr. Barumba”, the chair-person of the Chess Federation in Uganda.
-This movie came out in September 2016.
+Odeke was in the 2016 Walt Disney Pictures production Queen of Katwe, starring Academy Award-winning actress Lupita Nyong'o and David Oyelowo.
+Odeke plays Mr. Barumba, the chairperson of the Chess Federation in Uganda.

-Peter's most recent project is the film: "Janani; The Last Stand" a Matt Bish project based on the final days of Archbishop Janani Luwum, who was murdered during the reign of President Idi Amin of Uganda.
-Peter plays the lead role of Archbishop Janani Luwum.
+Odeke's most recent project is the film Janani: The Last Stand, a Matt Bish project based on the final days of Archbishop Janani Luwum, who was murdered during the reign of President Idi Amin of Uganda.
+Odeke plays the lead role of Luwum.